 This last case is evident.

-We frequently come across people who have spent their lives in a particular industry only to realize they want a switch to a completely different sector.
+We frequently come across people who have spent their lives in a particular industry only to realize they want to switch to a completely different sector.

 We come across freshers who spent a major chunk finishing certifications and degrees, only to realize that they'd rather do something completely different.